East Iceland Guide

 While most visitors experience Vatnajokull from its southern outlet glaciers at Jokulsarlon and Skaftafell, the eastern side of Europe's largest ice cap offers a wilder and less-visited perspective.
 The glacier's eastern edge is visible from sections of the Ring Road between Hofn and Egilsstadir, a wall of white rising above the dark landscape.

 The Lonsorbaefi wilderness area, between Hofn and the Eastfjords, is one of Iceland's most remote lowland areas.
 Rivers braided across black sand outwash plains flow from Vatnajokull's eastern tongues.
-Access is limited and the terrain is challenging, but for experienced hikers this area offers genuine solitude and raw glacial landscapes.
+For experienced hikers this area offers genuine solitude and raw glacial landscapes.

 Where to Stay